 The office was established by, and follows the guidelines, operational policy and statutory requirements of Executive Order 13279, Fundamental Principles and Policymaking Criteria for Partnerships with Faith-Based and Other Neighborhood Organizations.

-About The White House Office of Faith Based and Neighborhood Partnerships
+About The White House Office of Public Engagement & Faith-Based and Community Initiatives

-On February 5, 2009, President Barack Obama signed an executive order establishing the new White House Office of Faith-Based and Neighborhood Partnerships.
+On February 5, 2009, President Barack Obama signed an executive order establishing the new White House Office of Public Engagement & Faith-Based and Community Initiatives.
 This Office and multiple designated Federal agencies, including the SBA, will work on behalf of Americans committed to improving their communities, no matter their religious or political beliefs.

-For more information on the White House Office and Federal Centers for FBNP please visit: White House and Federal Centers for Faith-based and Neighborhood Partnerships
+For more information on the White House Office and Federal Centers for FBNP please visit: White House and Federal Centers for Public Engagement & Faith-Based and Community Initiatives